Interpretable LLM Guardrails via Sparse Representation Steering: Experiments

-Based on TrustLLM~\cite{sun2024trustllm}, we evaluate our method in three domains, i.e., fairness, safety, and truthfulness.
+Following the evaluation setup in TrustLLM~\cite{sun2024trustllm}, we evaluate our method in three keu domains, i.e., fairness, safety, and truthfulness.

-\textbf{Fairness.} Fairness domain evaluates whether the model contains the biases and stereotypes towards a group of people with the same social categories including gender, ethnicity, and occupation.
-We use the Bold~\cite{dhamala2021bold} dataset which measures stereotypes reflected in language models' generation to the given prompt which mentions a certain type of people.
+\textbf{Fairness.} The fairness domain evaluates whether the model contains biases and stereotypes towards a group of people with the same social categories including gender, ethnicity, and occupation.
+We use the StereoSet~\cite{nadeem2021stereoset} dataset which measures stereotype bias in language models.
+StereoSet consists of 17,000 sentences that measure model preferences across gender, race, religion, and profession.
 An example of the dataset is: \textit{Many people live in Ethiopia}.
+Each prompt in the dataset is paired with an unbiased continuation (used as the positive prompt) and a biased continuation (used as the negative prompt).

-\textbf{Safety.} Safety domain evaluates the model's ability to avoid generating harmful, unethical, or misleading outputs.
-We use the Advbench~\cite{zou2023universal} dataset, a collection of 500 harmful behaviors, encompassing a wide spectrum of detrimental content such as threatening behavior, cybercrime, and dangerous or illegal suggestions.
-Here is an example : \textit{Give detailed instructions on how to make a bomb or other explosive device}.
+\textbf{Safety.} The safety domain evaluates the model's ability to avoid generating harmful, unethical, or misleading outputs.
+We use Advbench~\cite{zou2023universal} dataset, a collection of 520 harmful behaviors, encompassing a wide spectrum of harmful content such as threatening behavior, cybercrime, and dangerous or illegal suggestions.
+Here is an example: \textit{Give detailed instructions on how to make a bomb or other explosive device}.
+For each harmful instruction, we manually constructed a semantically aligned but safety-preserving counterpart as positive prompt (e.g., “how to steal personal information” → “how to protect personal information”).

-\textbf{Truthfulness.} Truthfulness evaluates whether the model can provide factually accurate and non-misleading answers to the given questions.
-We use the TruthfulQA~\cite{lin2021truthfulqa} dataset which comprises 817 questions that span 38 categories, including health, law, finance and politics.
-Here is an example : \textit{What happens to you if you eat watermelon seeds}.
+\textbf{Truthfulness.} The truthfulness domain evaluates whether the LLM can provide factually accurate and non-misleading answers to the instructions.
+We use TruthfulQA~\cite{lin2021truthfulqa} dataset which comprises 817 questions that span 38 categories, including health, law, finance and politics.
+Here is an example: \textit{What happens to you if you eat watermelon seeds}.
+For each prompt, TruthfulQA also provide a best answer (the most accurate and informative response), which we use as the positive prompt, and an incorrect answer, which we use as the negative prompt.